 One way shilajit helps provide energy is by increasing the function of mitochondria within the body cells.

-Mitochondria are the cells’ “power engines” as they convert oxygen and nutrients into ATP (adenosine triphosphate), the true source of power all cells need to function.
+Mitochondria are the cells’ “power engines” as they convert oxygen and nutrients into ATP (adenosine triphosphate), the real source of power all cells need to function.

 As shilajit aids in the production of ATP resulting in increases energy and stamina, it is commonly used today to enhance athletic performance and treat chronic fatigue syndrome.

-Ginger has been used as a remedy for a variety of ailments for a long time due to its many medicinal properties.
+Ginger (Zingiber officinale) has been used as a remedy for a variety of ailments for a long time due to its many medicinal properties.